ktbaek/Excess-deaths-Denmark/README.md

 trends, age composition, and seasonality.
 With this method, I find 81 and 62 excess deaths per 100,000 (\~4800 and \~3700 excess deaths, respectively) from 2020 Q1 to 2022 Q3 using the 2010-2019 and 2015-2019
 baseline, respectively.
-Finally, I explore how sensitive the result is to choice of baseline (using 2008-19, 2009-19, 2010-19, 2011-19, 2012-19, 2013-19, 2014-19, 2015-19, and 2016-19 as reference periods)
+Finally, I explored how sensitive the result is to choice of baseline (using 2008-19, 2009-19, 2010-19, 2011-19, 2012-19, 2013-19, 2014-19, 2015-19, and 2016-19 as reference periods)
 and choice of data stratification (varying age bin size and sex